medsouaidi/Medredirect/README.md

 # Medredirect

-Meddirect is a script based on python3, filter ip's and block them after many times access for 12h with filter country who have access to the Server
+Meddirect is a script based on python3, filter ip's with country Names and block them after many times access for 12h.

 ### Installation